miroli/flashback/README.md

 * section_id
 * section_name

-Each post in the thread is an object with the following keys:
+Each post in the thread is an object with the following attributes:

 * id
 * user_name